 I’m very honoured to have won Runner Up in the 11th Julia Cameron Award for the Abstract & Still Life category.
 Thank you to the Jurors.
-The is part of my on going project “This Miracle” which is a personal exploration into the human landscape of Brasil’s Bahia Province.
+The work is part of my on going project “This Miracle” which is a personal exploration into the human landscape in Bahia, Brasil.

 A little over two years ago I posted black and white photographs taken on Hallam Street in Toronto.
 This time, as you can see for yourself, it is all about colour.

 This is the first time I’ve visited the Salton Sea in April.
 It is a much greener time of the year and the flowers are beautiful.
 It’s all about flora today (although not all green).

 I am of the belief that a photograph isn’t truly a photograph until it is a print.
 Perhaps I am “stuck in the past.”
 Nonetheless, to me, making a print is the final step in the photography workflow without which the image cannot becomes the object it is meant to be.
 When trying to produce the best rendering of the picture – a true surrogate of the world I photographed – I find that looking at the print, rather than viewing it on a screen, best shows me what needs tweaking.
 I can then re-process and re-print.